Help A Child Smile

 Our Three Pillars

-Our education pillar raises awareness about the importance of early check-ups and preventative care by conducting oral health education seminars at childcare centers and elementary schools through teams of volunteers.
+Education: Our early education pillar raises awareness about the importance of early check-ups and preventative care by conducting oral health education seminars at childcare centers and elementary schools through teams of volunteers.
 In developing countries with high oral cancer rates, we raise awareness about high risk factors of betel nut and tobacco chewing, and excessive alcohol consumption.
+We stress the importance of early detection of oral cancer to save lives.

-One third of Americans struggle to access basic dental care and there is severe shortage of dentists who provide services to Medicaid patients.
+Treatment: One third of Americans struggle to access basic dental care and there is severe shortage of dentists who provide services to Medicaid patients.
 Families in rural and under-served areas have 4 to 5 times higher rates of oral disease and do not routinely see a dentist who is the front-runner for oral cancer screenings and detection.
-We connect them to affordable oral healhcare through clinics and hospitals that volunteer their time and services to provide treatment.
+We connect them to accessible and affordable oral healthcare through mobile clinics, dental offices, and hospitals that volunteer their time and services to provide treatment.